 Reichheld and his colleagues conducted extensive research to determine the most effective way to measure customer loyalty.
 They found that a single question about the likelihood of recommending a company was strongly correlated with customer behavior and business growth.

-There were a number of customer satisfaction metrics in use before the advent of NPS like:
+There were a number of other customer satisfaction metrics in use before the advent of NPS like:

 These traditional metrics were good at measuring current or past customer satisfaction but fell short in predicting future behavior such as loyalty and advocacy.